Bonda people: Gender roles

 In Bonda society, the women enjoy a privileged position.
 They are the primary workers and providers of food for the community.
 This matriarchal dominance is also seen in the marital norms of the community.
 Bonda girls largely marry boys who are at least five to ten years younger than them.
-Thus the girl looks after her husband as he grows up and in turn he cares for his older wife.
+Thus, the girl looks after her husband as he grows up, and in turn, he cares for his older wife.
 In contrast with many other populations in India, the number of women among the Bonda greatly exceeds the number of men.

-Among the men alcoholism is a major issue.
+Among the men, alcoholism is a major issue.
 They spend much time brewing and consuming liquor from rice, palm and the mahua flower.
 The Bondas are trained in using arms at a young age.
 This, coupled with rampant alcoholism and their reputation for a quick temper, has contributed to high rates of fratricide among them.

 The Bondas still use binnimaya pratha, or barter, and they customarily go to a market every Sunday.

 They like to put castor oil on their heads.
 The women make paintings in their homes.

 Threats to Bonda culture

-The Government of Odisha has over the years tried to bring the Bonda into the mainstream and set up the Bonda Development Agency (BDA) in 1977 with this aim.
+The Government of Odisha has, over the years, tried to bring the Bonda into the mainstream and set up the Bonda Development Agency (BDA) in 1977 with this aim.
 Outside influences resulted in the Bondas being given new gods.
 The curriculum in the government school also seeks to inject this process through prayers and songs.
 The Bonda have begun to take up non traditional occupations as migrant labourers and as peons and clerks in government offices.
-This process of mainstreaming has however also had its fallout.
+This process of mainstreaming has however, also had its fallout.
 Remo or Bonda has approximately 2,500 speakers in the Jayapur hills of Koraput.
 Despite the large number of speakers of a few Munda languages, bilingualism is widespread.
 At the present break-neck speed of assimilation, most Munda languages will not survive to the end of this century.
 All Munda language communities are under heavy demographic and socio-economic pressure to assimilate linguistically to the local Indo-Aryan majority language.
 The Remo language is now an endangered tongue as more Bondas have taken to Odia as their primary language of communication.
 The absence of a script or text for Remo adds to the threat of its extinction.
 It is also feared that other indigenous knowledge of the Bondas will also become casualty to this emphasis on integrating them with Odia society.

-In response to threat of a cyclone on 12 October 2014, roughly 1,300 members of Bonda and Didai tribes living "in different villages under Mudulipada and Andrahal gram panchayats" have been moved to the Tribal Welfare Department which is managed by the Mudulipada Boys High School on Saturday.
+In response to the threat of a cyclone on 12 October 2014, roughly 1,300 members of Bonda and Didai tribes living "in different villages under Mudulipada and Andrahal gram panchayats" have been moved to the Tribal Welfare Department, which is managed by the Mudulipada Boys High School on Saturday.
 About 3,000 more would be moved to other schools and buildings near Bonda Hill if necessary.
 For those tribes staying in "thatched and kutcha houses" are being moved to cyclone shelters.